Share this article

-Although this list is quite lengthy, all the above points should ALL be taken into consideration when planning your office move.
+Although this IT Office Move Checklist is quite lengthy, all the above points should ALL be taken into consideration when planning your office move.
 You can NEVER start planning your office move too early.
 The earlier you start to put plans in place, the better chance you have of it being a complete success.

 The second-best piece of advice we can give you is to NEVER presume anything!
 For example, ISP’s and Telecoms Companies cannot be relied upon to provide accurate install and go live dates, so always keep on top of things, schedule follow-up calls in your calendar and be sure to test your lines and connections as soon as possible to avoid any disruption to your move.